scottsappen/confluent_mongodb_fmc/README.md

 # Overview

 The question was: can you use Confluent's Fully Managed Connector (FMC) for MongoDB Atlas as a sink and sink embeddings?
-And specifically is it possible to create the embeddings in an external program and stored in a Confluent Kafka topic and sinked using the FMC.
+And specifically is it possible to create the embeddings in an external program, then store them in a Confluent Kafka topic and finally sink them to MongoDB Atlas using Confluent's MongoDB Atlas FMC.
 In other words, the embeddings are not created inside Confluent Flink using ML_PREDICT, for intance.

 The answer is: yes, you can